Sue Verizon in small claims court

 “Serve” your forms on Verizon

 All you need to do at this step is to deliver your copy of your stamped complaint forms to Verizon.
 You can deliver your copy either in person at Verizon’s address with the Verizon Security Assistance Team, or via registered mail.
-Registered mail provides you with proof that your defendant actually received the forms.
+Registered mail provides you with proof that the defendant received the forms.
 If you mail your papers to the wrong address, the court clerk will deem your forms to be undelivered, which means that you will need to re-send your complaint form to one of the addresses above.

 All courts have strict rules on the steps you need to follow to sue Verizon, and your claim can be dismissed if you do not follow them correctly.
 This is another area DoNotPay can help in.
+Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

 Show up to your court date against Verizon Wireless

-When you receive a court date, make sure to schedule it on your calendar.
+When you receive a court date, make sure to put it on your calendar.
 Sometimes the court may dismiss the case without prejudice, meaning you will have to refile the case again within the statute of limitations if you do not show up on your court date.

 DoNotPay will also let you know if you need to bring any physical evidence or papers with you to help your claim.
+Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

 Can I sue Verizon for a breach of contract?